burningglass/registrationgui/README.md

 `const express = require('express');`

-Also because this Backend server-side app may be reached on a port different to that of the (React)client-side app (e.g. both will listen for connections side-by-side on a local desktop) enabling 'CORS' is necessary:
+Also because this Backend server-side app may be reached on a port different to that of the (React)client-side app (e.g. both must listen for connections side-by-side when on a local desktop/ localhost) enabling 'CORS' is necessary:

 `const cors = require('cors');`